Magic squares, the symmetric group and M\"obius randomness: Number-theoretic connections

 analogous to the matrix constructed in the proof of Proposition~\ref{prop:avoid knuth}.
-At least if the $\{g_i\}_i$ as well as the $\{f_j\}_j$ are pairwise coprime we may reconstruct them from $h_{i,j}$ via $g_i = \prod_{j}h_{i,j}$ and $h_j = \prod_{i} h_{i,j}$.
-Fortunately, in the large-$q$ limit we can impose these coprimality conditions and only incur an error of $o_{q \to \infty}(q^{n})$, which will be negligible compared to the main term.
+At least if the $(g_i)_i$ are pairwise coprime and so are $(f_j)_j$, we may reconstruct them from $h_{i,j}$ via $g_i = \prod_{j}h_{i,j}$ and $h_j = \prod_{i} h_{i,j}$.
+Fortunately, in the large-$q$ limit we can impose these coprimality conditions and only incur an error of $o_{q \to \infty}(q^{n})$ (the details are left to the reader).